 How to Put Fishing Line on a Reel

-If the fishing line is not loaded correctly, the line will twist and turn to make a messy nest during the time of casting.
+If the line is not loaded correctly, the line will twist and turn to make a messy nest during the time of casting.
 There are several people who ask at the shops to fix the fishing line on the reel while they buy the fishing line.

 Step 2: It is time to run your first line on the rod.
 For that, open the bail.
-Tie a regular overhand knot at the end of your fishing line.
+Tie a regular overhand knot at the end of your line.

 Step 3: Wrap your line around the spool.
 Now, you will be tying the second overhand knot.
 While doing so, you should be careful.
 Make sure that your second knot is inside the first knot that you tied.